Niger Delta Liberation Front

 The Niger Delta Liberation Front (NDLF) is a militant group in Nigeria's Niger Delta.
-The group's former leader John Togo claims that their main goal is to secede from Nigeria and gain independence from Nigeria.
+The group's former leader John Togo claims that their main goal is to secede from, and gain independence from Nigeria.
 The group is best known for their notorious leader John Togo who is known throughout Nigeria as a fierce soldier.
 Although Togo is the NDLF's most notorious member he was killed on July 19, 2011, by a Nigerian air strike near Warri in Delta State.
 The group is closely linked to the Movement for the Emancipation of the Niger Delta and fight side by side against the Nigerian Army.
 In early 2013 war erupted within the NDLF after 2 different commanders claimed to be leader.
 It ended after one was killed in March 2013.

 Background

 In 1998 the Ijaw Youth Council was formed and many militants were brought up in the Ijaw Youth Council.
 In 1999 the Odi Massacre occurred in Bayelsa State which was the spark that erupted into violence.
 In 2004 the Joint Revolutionary Council was formed and recruited members to rock the Nigerian petroleum industry to its core.
 In 2005 high-ranking member John Togo formed a splinter group after the Joint Revolutionary Council did not deliver much damage.
 Togo recruited about 4,000 members and went into the Niger Delta to begin attacks.